InfamousMusicify/Kit/README.md

      Commands:
      /trigger KitBooks
      /trigger KitHeads
+     OP Command:
+     funstion kit:uninstall (uninstalls the pack.  this will reset everyone if you reinstall afterward.)

 Thanks for checking this pack out!
 I honestly just made it for my personal server to Induct new players.
 I hope it serves someone well!